 Earlier, we have claimed that all other schemes' latency is larger than the once-for-all scheme.
-Through simulations, we find that our two-tier and three-tier schemes have close performance and they have a higher latency than the oncefor-all scheme with a percentage around 50% - 60%.
+Through simulations, we find that our two-ring and three-ring schemes have close cost performance and they have a higher latency than the oncefor-all scheme with a percentage around 50-60%.
 The expansion ring scheme has around 120% higher latency, while the DSR scheme has only around 10% higher latency.
 The latency is not related to the network density.
-When the network density changes, N_i changes with the same scale, and from equation 4, L remains the same.
+When the network density changes, N_i changes with the same scale, and from equation (4), L remains the same.

-6.3 Performance comparison for small-scale networks with location knowledge
+6.3.
+Performance comparison for small-scale networks with location knowledge

-In this part, we compare the performance of different schemes in a small-scale network in which nodes have knowledge of their own locations x_0 .
+In this part, we compare the performance of different schemes in a small-scale network in which nodes have knowledge of their own locations x_0 as in figure 2.
 The total number of nodes N_T varies from 1000, 4000, 7000 to 10000.
 Nodes have different costs for target searching based on their locations.
-In Fig. 5, the x-axis is the different location x_0 of the investigated nodes.
-The y-axis is the cost of nodes at location x_0 applying different schemes of once-for-all, expansion ring, DSR, our two-tier scheme, the ideal two-tier scheme and the ideal three-tier scheme.
-Our scheme is to estimate N_i with the given location x_0 and find the point where $N_k = N{k+1}$ as the first attempt hop number.
+In figure 5, the x-axis is the different location x_0 of the investigated nodes.
+The y-axis is the cost of nodes at location x_0 applying different schemes of once-for-all, expansion ring, DSR, our two-ring scheme, the ideal two-ring scheme and the ideal three-ring scheme.
+Our scheme is to estimate N_i with the given location x_0 as \tilde{N}{i,x_0} and find the point where $\tilde{N}{k,x_0} = \tilde{N}{k+1,x_0}$ as the first attempt hop number.
 The second attempt hop number is chosen large enough to cover the entire network.